 3. The “Change Agent” Relationship

 Most people who get into these relationships are convinced on some level that they can really make the other person a “better” person.
 Even faced with the reality that the other person will not change, you can’t accept and break free of the illusions of the “power to change someone” that you have created.
-In some way you actually feel “responsible” for the other person, and see leaving as abandoning him or her.
+In some way you actually feel “responsible” for the other person, and see leaving as abandoning them.
 But as they say, a man who marries a woman to “educate” her falls a victim to the same fallacy as the woman who marries a man to “reform” him.

 4. The “Sponsor” Relationship